panick0/panick0.github.io/index.md

 Hello and welcome to panick0.github.io!

-The different sections of the blog will come online as soon as they're ready (and tested, hopefully).
+The different sections of the blog will come online as soon as they're ready.